Home Additions · LA County

 How much does a home addition cost in LA County?

-Home additions in LA County typically run about $300–$600+ per square foot — and the price varies by scope, with no markup added.
+Home additions in LA County typically run about $300–$600+ per square foot — and the price varies by scope.

 A straightforward single-room addition sits near the lower end of that range.
 A second-story addition that requires foundation reinforcement, a new stair, and more complex framing runs toward the upper end.
 Sitework, the condition of your existing structure, and finish level all move the number.
-We give you a fair market price for the actual scope — because the firm building your project is one we co-own, our return comes as owners, not from a markup or referral fee layered onto your bill.
+We give you one detailed, line-item estimate for the actual scope — transparent pricing, with no vague allowances.

 The permit and build process for an addition

 Additions live or die on the structural and zoning work that happens before a single board is cut.
-Here is how the same firm that builds your addition moves it from feasibility to final inspection.
+Here is how we move your addition from feasibility to final inspection.

 Feasibility, setbacks & FAR